ramgorthi04/gist/code_hints.md

-Date last edited: 10/2/2024 at 4:18PM
+Date last edited: 10/2/2024 at 4:27PM

 # Successful Code Logics

-### Calculate the time since the last interaction (purchase or abandoned cart) for each customer."
+### Calculate the time since the last interaction (purchase or abandoned cart) for each customer.
 ```
 import json
 from datetime import datetime